Governance and Board of Trustees

 Trustee (since 16 October 2021)

-David Hoe is a business analyst with YTL Powerseraya & was conferred the President’s Volunteerism & Philanthropy Award: Leader of Good (Youth) in 2021.
+David Hoe is a Director of Philanthropy at The Majurity Trust.
+He was conferred the President’s Volunteerism & Philanthropy Award: Leader of Good (Youth) in 2021.

-Prior to his current profession, David was a pioneering educator at Eunoia Junior College and a community partnership officer at the Ministry of Education, UPLIFT programme office.
+Prior to his current profession, David was a serving as a Principal Business Architect and was also a pioneering educator at Eunoia Junior College and a community partnership officer at the Ministry of Education, UPLIFT programme office.

 Deanna Ong